-Reviewed by: Linda Kreitzer, University of Calgary, USA
+Reviewed by: Linda Kreitzer, University of Calgary, Canada

 The profession of social work in Africa has had a unique and diverse history, which continues today.
 From clan and kinship networks of pre-colonial Africa, to the introduction of colonial social welfare institutions and to the post-independence struggles to offer social support to the continent, social work is a product of these influences and much more.
 In fact, today, social work is coming into its own on the African continent.
 From the early educational institutions in Egypt, South Africa and Ghana, social work has grown from a para-professional service to a professional service that serves some of the most vulnerable people in Africa through government, non-government, and international government agencies and contributes to many areas of African life.

 Few books have been written about the historical context of social work in Africa and fewer books have grasped the issues and challenges of social issues in Africa today.
 This book, Professional Social Work in East Africa, is a stellar example of research that brings together four East African countries to highlight and identify the profession in today’s world.
 It brings together African social work scholars and other scholars who have researched in Africa to speak to the issues that confront African social work in today’s world.
 These editors have produced one of the most important social work books for Africa and in particular East Africa.
 Conducted in 2011, across four countries, there were 2,000 respondents from social work practitioners, employers, educators, students, policy-level informants and clients who took part in this study; somewhat of a challenge with the lack of data available concerning social work agencies in these countries.
 The book highlights the work of important African social work scholars whose writings continue to add to the growing body of knowledge concerning social work in Africa.
 I have had the privilege of working with these scholars and find their work and writings crucial to forwarding social work in Africa.